svanderburg/dysnomia/README.md

   activation or deactivation.
 Useful for debugging purposes.
 * `ejabberd-dump`.
 Deploys an [Ejabberd](http://www.ejabberd.im) configuration
   database.
+* `fileset`.
+Deploys a directory on the filesystem that is populated with static/immutable and dynamic/mutable files.
 * `iis-webapplication`.
 Deploys a web application in a document root folder of the [Internet Information Services](http://www.iis.net) (IIS) server.
 * `mongo-database`.
 Deploys a [MongoDB](http://www.mongodb.org) database inside